 As far as dress is concern, you will find a wide variety.
 Just wear what is comfortable for you.
 Of most importance is what is going on in your heart and showing respect to God as we come.
 So, you will find a wide variety of attire from business, to business casual, to casual, and even shorts in the summer.
 Again, please wear what is comfortable for you.

-After the services coffee, tea and a bit to eat are often available.
-People use this as a time visit and chat.
-You are welcome to stay and talk for a few minutes or leave as you need to.
+After the services coffee, tea and a bit to eat are often available (but not right now due to Covid).
+People use this as a time visit and chat (not during Covid).
+You are welcome to stay and talk for a few minutes or leave as you need to (again, not during Covid).
 There is also Sunday School and Adult Bible Classes between the services from September through May.
 These are great opportunities to grow in faith.
 Just ask and we will help you find the appropriate place for you or your child.

 St. Peter really is a wonderful place to worship, grow in faith, and meet new people.
 We hope you will come and see for yourself.